Introduction

 1. FGB, in collaboration with the other faculties, will work to improve upon existing mass storage options to create solutions specific to the types of data created within FGB that also meet the research requirements of FGB researchers.
 A particular focus will be given to extremely large data files.

 2. Support for complex IT and/or security questions can be sought via the RDM Support Desk.
-Details are described in article 3 under “Facilities” of the VU RDM Policy.

 3. Any actual or potential data breaches must be reported immediately to the IT Service Desk.
 The (potential) data breach must also be reported to the faculty’s Research and Policy Support (REPS) team via .

 2. FGB researchers can request support from the faculty’s Technical Support Department (TO3).
-TO3 technicians manage and develop the labs, equipment, devices, software and hardware that are necessary for high quality research within FGB.
+TO3 technicians manage and develop many of the labs, equipment, devices, software and hardware that are necessary for high quality research within FGB.
 Tasks include developing apps and web forms, providing support with online questionnaires, developing innovative research solutions such as Wi-Fi-enabled accelerometry or non-invasive stress measurements, and providing technical support in a variety of laboratory settings, ranging from human movement and psychological experiments to animal- and cell-based research.

 1. Researchers requiring technical support should contact the TO3 technicians as early as possible in their project planning.

-3. FGB researchers can contact the Research and Policy Support (REPS) team with questions about research data management, privacy & legal concerns, and policy issues on research & valorization.
+3. FGB researchers can contact the Research and Policy Support (REPS) team with questions about research data & software management, privacy & legal concerns, and policy issues on research & valorization.
 The team consists of:

 1. Research data stewards who can be contacted () for questions about research data management, data management plans and the FAIR data principles.
+Research data stewards will also conduct training sessions on good data and software management.

 1. Support for privacy concerns can also be found on the faculty support page for privacy, legal and security concerns.